-The spring 2015 influx of refugees and migrants from the Middle East and North Africa caused significant turmoil across Europe, with Hungary becoming a crucial transit point along the so-called "Balkan route" from Serbia to Germany.
-The Hungarian government viewed this to be a national threat and declared a state of emergency in September of 2015.
-43
+In the spring of 2015, an influx of refugees and migrants from the Middle East and North Africa caused significant turmoil across Europe, with Hungary becoming a crucial transit point along the so-called "Balkan route" from Serbia to Germany.
+The Hungarian government viewed this to be a national threat and declared a state of emergency in September 2015.